 Introduction to MySQL Performance Tuning

-MySQL Performance Tuning is a MySQL technique to enhance the MySQL queries to make the speed and performance of the database better.
-In MySQL, the special language SQL (Structured Query Language) is used to write command or do programming in the server so that we can create, insert, update, modify, delete and fetch data records from the MySQL database.
-The SQL programming is implemented and found to be applied in many relational databases such as MySQL, SQL Server, Oracle, Postgres and others.
+MySQL Performance Tuning is a MySQL technique to enhance the MySQL queries to improve the database’s speed and performance.
+In MySQL, the special language SQL (Structured Query Language) is used to write commands or do programming in the server so that we can create, insert, update, modify, delete, and fetch data records from the MySQL database.
+SQL programming is implemented and found to be applied in many relational databases such as MySQL, SQL Server, Oracle, Postgres, and others.

-By applying the SQL query statements, a programmer can easily perform different functional server operations like CRUD events on data, creating triggers, etc. Now, therefore it is beneficial to make MySQL databases to be optimized properly as the quantity of data grows and the technology gets progressively complex.
+Applying the SQL query statements allows a programmer to easily perform functional server operations like CRUD events on data, creating triggers, etc. Therefore, it is beneficial to optimize MySQL databases properly as the quantity of data grows, and the technology gets progressively complex.
 This will ensure to bring end-user understanding and will minimize the substructure costs.

 How to Perform Performance Tuning in MySQL?

-- With the growing data dimensions which have given complexity with workloads, the MySQL Performance tuning and database query enhancing is essential to maximize system presentation and resource consumption.
+- With the growing data dimensions that have given workload complexity, MySQL Performance tuning and database query enhancement are essential to maximizing system presentation and resource consumption.

-- There may be a number of motives why MySQL tuning process will be a bit difficult for the developers because initially it may require broad technical proficiency to code and recognize several executional strategies.
+- There may be several motives why the MySQL tuning process will be a bit difficult for the developers because, initially, it may require broad technical proficiency to code and recognize several execution strategies.
 It is the task of one who can utilize the knowledge while scripting clean and comprehensive MySQL statements.

 - Besides its complication, the tuning is considered to be very time overwhelming.
-There are various benefits of it.
-Once the MySQL Tuning is done properly the database will result in sensible performance and excessive functionalities with quick data retrieval which ultimately reduces the cost and improves the data storage in the server.
-This performance tuning will improve the memory bandwidth, Disk seeks, reading and writing, CPU cycles and network utilizations on queries execution in the MySQL server as these elements basically are the sources from where the system performance may be hampered or slow down.
+There are various benefits to it.
+Once the MySQL Tuning is done properly, the database will result in sensible performance and excessive functionalities with quick data retrieval, which ultimately reduces the cost and improves the data storage in the server.
+This performance tuning will improve the memory bandwidth, Disk seeks, reading and writing, CPU cycles, and network utilizations on query execution in the MySQL server, as these elements are the sources from which the system performance may be hampered or slow down.

 Examples of MySQL Performance Tuning